DiegoSalazar/auth_hmac/README.md

 ## Contact Information

 The project page is at http://github.com/DiegoSalazar/auth_hmac.git.
-Please file any bugs or feedback using the trackers and forums there.
+Please file any bugs or feedback using the issues page there.

 ## Authors and Contributors

-* rAtom was developed by Peerworks[http://peerworks.org] and written by Sean Geoghegan.
+* rAtom was developed by (Peerworks)[http://peerworks.org] and written by Sean Geoghegan.
 * updated by Diego Salazar

 ## LICENSE: